comunica/Article-ISWC2018-Resource/content/introduction.md

 Most of these works include an adaptation of the TPF client (also known as Client.js or `ldf-client`), the default implementation of the TPF algorithm for federated evaluation of SPARQL queries using TPF entrypoints.

+{:.comment data-author="JVH"}
+Multiple embrace occurrences next to each other.

 These client adaptations clients are however not fully compatible with each other.
 They are implemented as different diverged _forks_ of the original client, and it is not trivial to harmonize them.